SublimeSix/documentation/content/topic/configure.md

 Two files will open side by side.
-You can check the meaning of individual settings in the file on the left-hand side, but only edit settings in the file on the right-hand side.
+You can check the meaning of individual settings in the file on the left-hand side, but do only edit settings in the file on the right-hand side.

 {{% block note %}}
 Only settings stored in the *User/Six.sublime-settings* file